linuxkay/yogurt/README.md

 Impact 4 - Analyze user drop rate on do-you-linux.com.
 Assuming changing raspberry pi from Sakura vps caused a problem.
 Moreover, no updating blog affects user drop rates badly.

 Impact 4 - ieserver is out dated.
 Need to use other ddns service.
-Stopped ddns.pl in cron.
+Stopped ddns.pl in cron 2021/01/01.

 ## Licence